gamedevpl/www.gamedev.pl/js13k2024/game/design/states.md

 - "Quit" button

 #### Transitions
-- To Gameplay State (reset): When "Try Again" is clicked
+- To Gameplay State (reset current level): When "Try Again" is clicked
 - To Intro Splash Screen: When "Quit" is clicked

-### 6. Level Complete State
+### 5. Level Complete State

 #### Description
 - Displays when the player reaches the goal
 - Shows the level score and total score
+- Provides option to proceed to the next level

 #### UI Elements
 - "Level Complete!" text